Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
 But one thing that actually could is the performance, with BMW offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but BMW.
-Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
-Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.
+Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
+I'm only here to help.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us